 Analyze Your Project Team

 Regardless of how proven a particular methodology is, it will be rendered useless if your project team is unable to understand it.
 Team members should all be well-versed in how the chosen methodology works, and the structure should complement the group’s dynamics.
 Some teams do well with regular collaboration, while others prefer a more independent approach to project steps.
+Additionally, sometimes a project manage may need to be assigned while other teams will be more effective at self-organizing.
 The strengths and weaknesses of the group will have an impact on which methodology is better suited.
 Also consider the following: